November 1, 2023

 For example, Atlassian has a vibrant community forum where users can share tips, ask questions, and provide feedback.

 Data breaches can be catastrophic to your bottom line and customer perception.
-Once you lose trust, it’s hard to win it back.
-So make sure your data is secure and you comply with all relevant data protection regulations.
+Once you lose trust, it's hard to win it back.
+Make sure your data is secure and you comply with all relevant data protection regulations.
 Then, clearly communicate your security measures to your users.

 For example, Salesforce heavily emphasizes its security measures, reinforcing the trust businesses place in them to handle sensitive data.

-Produce content that educates users about your product and the broader industry issues.
+Produce content that educates users about your product and the broader industry.
 This could be through blog posts, webinars, or ebooks.

 Onboarding tutorials, webinars, and knowledge bases can make the adoption of your product smoother.

-For example, the ecommerce platform Shopify offers free resources for its users.
-There are online courses and blogs on everything from how to set up an online store to advanced ecommerce strategies, cementing its brand image as an industry leader and a helpful partner for businesses.
+For example, the ecommerce platform Shopify offers free resources for its users—online courses and blogs on everything from how to set up an online store to advanced ecommerce strategies, cementing its brand image as an industry leader and a helpful partner for businesses.

 Customer perception is often the defining factor between thriving and surviving.

-Businesses can boost relationships and their bottom line by placing the user at the heart of all decisions and constantly refining customer experience.
+Businesses can boost relationships and their bottom line by placing the user at the heart of all decisions and constantly refining the customer experience.
+The teams that shape perception best are the ones with full visibility into customer conversations, the ability to collaborate internally without the customer seeing the seams, and the tools to respond fast and consistently.

 Ultimately, improving customer perception is not just a nice-to-have bonus—it's a fundamental pillar of business success.